elephantscale/es-training-new/digital-transformation/03-Culture.md

 * AI and automation could reduce demand for existing human work long before these technologies replace entire jobs

-* 'Centaur work' in which machines closely support – not replace – humans may change many workers’ experience
+* 'Centaur work' in which machines closely support – not replace – humans may change many workers' experience

 * Robot-centric workplace design makes it easier for robots but harder for humans to function